-Budgeted cost: £53,350
+Budgeted cost: £49,845

 Activity Evidence that supports this approach Challenge number(s) addressed Improve disadvantaged students literacy and numeracy levels Continued implementation of the reading curriculum alongside the English curriculum - including tutor time activity for targeted groups of pupils.
 Use of Fresh Start embedded within English curriculum for year 7 and 8 with the intention to increase to 9s Additional Literacy and some numeracy session for students under target in Maths and English Reading ages assessment every term for students below National standard Reading ages and standardised reading scores for all students added to mark sheets Further research into barriers to learning related to literacy and how L2+3 language can be embedded within the curriculum Registration reading programme aiming to improve pupils to read for pleasure - assigned texts issued to each year group.
-EEF: phonics - additional 5 months progress, on average, for very low cost, based on very extensive evidence EEF: reading comprehension strategies - additional 6 months progress, on average, for very low cost, based on extensive evidence 1-2 Improve quality of Advice, Information and Guidance given to Disadvantaged pupils and increase knowledge of potential barriers to learning.
+EEF: phonics - additional 5 months progress, on average, for very low cost, based on very extensive evidence EEF: reading comprehension strategies - additional 6 months progress, on average, for very low cost, based on extensive evidence EEF: oral language interventions - additional 6 months progress, on average, for very low cost, based on extensive evidence 1-2 Improve quality of Advice, Information and Guidance given to Disadvantaged pupils and increase knowledge of potential barriers to learning.
 Additional Careers Interviews for all disadvantaged students.
+Identified PP students to work on anti-NEET programme to ensure risk of no further education is avoided and aspiration is driven forward.
+1-9

-EEF: aspiration interventions (unclear impact for very low cost) 1-9 Improve Disadvantaged student curriculum access Provide resources or supplement the cost of resources for practical subjects Faculty Disadvantaged specific action plans target Provide support programmes and software for Disadvantaged students.
+PP pupils to be targeted by sixth form to raise aspiration and remove barriers to post 16 education.
+EEF: aspiration interventions (unclear impact for very low cost) Improve Disadvantaged student curriculum access Provide resources or supplement the cost of resources for practical subjects eg. sporting equipment/food items etc. Faculty Disadvantaged specific action plans target Provide support programmes and software for Disadvantaged students.
 Literacy and numeracy support sessions EEF: metacognition & self-regulation - additional 7 months progress, on average, based on extensive evidence 1-2